Quick Tips: How To Prune an Overgrown Climbing Rose

 Beautiful Blooming Rose Bush Climbing on House Wall

 For you who want to prune in summer, it will be harder since the flowers are still there and you will face the difficulties to identify the less healthy stems and the healthy want because the flowers still cover the stems including the leaves.
-So, you better not forget to prune your climbing roses to keep them stay healthy and look pretty.

 It is not that difficult to prune overgrown climbing roses.
 Why?
 Because the tools that you need are easy to find.

 For instance, you just have to prepare the gloves with thick material to avoid you getting scratches from thorns, then pruning shears, or electric hedge trimmers are needed for pruning activity.
-Also, don’t forget to provide antibacterial spray in case you get hurt by the thorns or the trunk flakes.

 Easy Step to Prune An Overgrown Climbing Roses